 It shall be demonstrated by test that 4.8.2.1c is met.

-If the firing source circuit takes power from the host vehicle either:
+If the firing source circuit takes power from the host vehicle either the design shall comply with:

-The return side shall not be grounded on the payload side of the interface, and be isolated from payload structure by at least 10 k measured at least 1,5 times the bus voltage, or
+The return side is not be grounded on the payload side of the interface, and be isolated from payload structure by at least 10 k measured at least 1,5 times the bus voltage, or

-Isolation converters shall be used to provide at least 10 k isolation between payload return circuit and host vehicle return circuit when measured at least 1,5 times the bus voltage.
+Isolation converters are used to provide at least 10 k isolation between payload return circuit and host vehicle return circuit when measured at least 1,5 times the bus voltage.

 Circuit independence

-EEDs shall not be connected in series or in parallel with each other.
+Each electrical or optical initiator shall be connected to a dedicated electrical or optical firing line.

 A separate command shall activate each component for launch vehicles.